ImagingInformatics/hackathon-docs/getting-started/hackathon-event.md

 # 2024 SIIM Hackathon
 The SIIM Hackathon returns in 2024 in **hybrid** again, taking place Thursday, June 20th through Saturday June 29th.
 Everyone is welcome - No coding experience required!
 The hybrid format allows people to participate 100% virtually but also provides some optional in-person activities at [SIIM 24](https://annualmeeting.siim.org/).
-More information about the 2024 Hackathon will soon be available on the [SIIM Hackathon Page](https://siim.org/learning-events/events/hackathon/).
+More information about the 2024 Hackathon is now available on the [SIIM Hackathon Page](https://siim.org/learning-events/events/hackathon/) - click on the "register" green button on the right-hand side.

 The SIIM Hackathon is open to all walks of life, whether you are clinical, technical or something else - we want YOU!
 In true SIIM spirit, the hackathon is focused on education and collaboration above all else.
 Come in groups or individually - we can pair you with others.
 The hackathon is not a full-time engagement, meaning, you can join us with any amount of free time you have.